The costs of accounts receivable

 - Sell more, more often – giving your customers access to more funds means they can spend more with you.

-- Reduce the cost of accounts receivable – if you choose to use Moula Pay for all your customers, then you can avoid the costs outlined above will apply to you, as you have outsourced your accounts receivable.
-You would also outsource the risk of bad debt because this is assumed by Moula Pay.
-So you don’t have to worry about how to collect unpaid invoices.
+- Reduce the cost of accounts receivable – by using Moula Pay with more customers, you can avoid the costs outlined above, as you have outsourced your accounts receivable.
+You would also outsource the risk of bad debt and avoid the time and effort for chasing unpaid invoices.